The Liouville theorem for a class of Fourier multipliers and its connection to coupling: Coupling

-We write $X_t^x := X_t+x$ to indicate that the L\'evy process starts at the position $X_0^x = x\in\rn$.
-The \textbf{(exact) coupling} property of a L\'evy process (or a general Markov process) says that for \emph{any two} starting points $x,y\in\rn$ the trajectories of the processes $(X_t^x)_{t\geq 0}$ and $(X_t^y)_{t\geq 0}$ meet with probability one in finite time; this is the \textbf{coupling time} $\tau=\tau^{x,y}$.
-Because of the Markov property, both processes $(X_t^x)_{t\geq 0}$ and $(X_t^y)_{t\geq 0}$, run independently from each other on the same probability space, move together and cannot (statistically) be distinguished from each other.
-Coupling techniques provide powerful tools to study the regularity of the semigroup $x\mapsto \mathcal P_t f(x) = \Ee f(X_t^x)$, the existence of invariant (stationary) measures for $(X_t^x)_{t\geq 0, x\in\rn}$ and many further properties, see the discussion in \cite{T00}.
-It was shown in \cite[Theorem~4.1]{SW11} that a L\'evy process has the coupling property if, and only if, the transition probability $\Pp(X_t\in dy) = p_t(dy)$ has an absolutely continuous component.
+Coupling techniques provide powerful tools to study the regularity of the semigroup $x\mapsto \mathcal P_t f(x) = \Ee f(X_t^x)$, the existence of invariant (stationary) measures for $(X_t^x)_{t\geq 0, x\in\mathds{R}^n}$ and many further properties, see the discussion in \cite{T00}.
+It was shown in \cite[Theorem~4.1]{SW11} that a L\'evy process has the coupling property if, and only if, the transition probability $ p_t(dy)$ of the L\'evy process $(X_t)_{t\ge 0}$ has an absolutely continuous component for some $t\ge 0$.

-If $(X_t^x)_{t\geq 0, x\in \rn}$ is a L\'evy process (or a general Markov process with generator $\mathcal{A}_x$), the space-time process $((s+t,X_t^x))_{t\geq 0, (s,x)\in [0,\infty)\times\rn}$ is again a L\'evy process (resp., Markov process), and its semigroup is given by $\mathcal Q_t u(s,x) = \Ee(s+t,X_t^x)$.
+If $(X_t^x)_{t\geq 0, x\in \mathds{R}^n}$ is a L\'evy process (or a general Markov process with generator $\mathcal{A}_x$), the space-time process $((s+t,X_t^x))_{t\geq 0, (s,x)\in [0,\infty)\times\mathds{R}^n}$ is again a L\'evy process (resp., Markov process), and its semigroup is given by $\mathcal Q_t u(s,x) = \Ee(s+t,X_t^x)$.
 Thus, the infinitesimal generator is of the form $\frac{d}{ds}-\psi(D_x)$ (resp.\ $\frac{d}{ds}+\mathcal{A}_x$), and we are naturally led to the notion of space-time harmonic functions and the space-time Liouville property.